-Prior to creating a Service Request, you may want to review these helpful tips:
+Prior to creating a Case, you may want to review these helpful tips:

-For the fastest response, log your service request through the Service Request tool.
+For the fastest response, log your case through the Case creation tool.
 Requests for technical assistance can also be created via phone to the Support Center in your region using the numbers listed on the Contact Support page.
 Support is provided in English with local language accommodated when possible.

 The following table defines the severity levels and the targeted initial response time for Standard Support, 24x7 Support, and Premier Support.
 It is helpful to clearly explain the business impact of your issue when contacting us.

 Severity Level 1 problems could have the following characteristics:

 Note: Severity Level 1 issues must be reported via telephone.

 |Within 1 hour||Within 1 hour||Within 1/2 hour|